ADD Balance - trademark of Charles Kenyon, Attorney at Law and Webmaster. Frequently Asked Questions - Help

 XML Modification Example

 Here is a macro-free template with both Ribbon and QAT modification.
 The Ribbon modifications were made using the Custom UI Editor.
 The QAT modifications were made first through the interface.
 Then those changes were tweaked in XML.
 The code is given in the template.
+I do the vast bulk of any modifications that I do in the User Interface, saving to my own templates, but sometimes the XML method is needed.

 Video on QAT Modification by Deborah Savadra